webxdc/webxdc_docs/src/tips_and_tricks.md

 > Make sure to **disable adb debugging again** after you are done with debugging!

-### Debug your webxdc content in DeltaChat Desktop
+### Debug Your webxdc Content in DeltaChat Desktop

 Start the webxdc you want to debug and press `F12` to open the developer tools: